rudrab/thePhocast/README.md

 ### ToDo
 * Not only today, but also tomorrow, day after tomorrow and ...
+* Save your selected search for a happy tomorrow ..

 ### Known Bugs
 * Dark mode is not working properly